exasol/public-knowledgebase/Connect-with-Exasol/resolving-etl--5106-ssl-certificate-errors-with-legacy-pyexasol.md

 - `import_from_pandas()`
 - `import_from_iterable()`

 Unlike `execute().fetchall()`, these methods **do not transfer data over the existing database connection**.
-Instead, PyEXASOL starts a temporary local HTTP/HTTPS server and instructs the Exasol database to stream the data directly to that server using internally generated `EXPORT` or `IMPORT` statements.
+Instead, PyEXASOL starts a temporary local HTTP/HTTPS server and instructs the Exasol database to stream the data directly to that server using internally generated `EXPORT` or `IMPORT` statements over a reverse connection to the client.

 Starting with **Exasol 8.32.0 / 2025.1**, TLS certificate validation for HTTP(S)-based ETL connections is enabled by default.
 Older PyEXASOL versions (for example **0.27.0**) do not generate the required `PUBLIC KEY` clause for these internally generated statements.
 Consequently, the database cannot validate the temporary HTTPS server certificate and rejects the connection.